+As EOS approaches their MainNet launch, reports out today suggest that Chinese internet security firm, 360 Total Security have discovered a number of crucial vulnerabilities within the EOS network that could have quite a harsh impact on the currency and of course, on the EOS platform.
 The premise of this vulnerability is that, on the network, a hacker or an attacker is able to publish a smart contract that contains malicious code.
 Within this, a super node can they go on to execute this smart contract, which, depending on the nature of the code, could then go on to open up gaps within the networks security, allowing more hackers into the network to start draining funds, collecting data etc. This discovery is huge.
 Of course, it allows the EOS team to develop a fix to ensure this doesnât happen, however it calls into question the entire integrity of the EOS network.
 In essence, is this something EOS investors need to worry about?
 According to Bitcoinist: